Privacy notice.

 - The personal-device boundary

-- End-to-end encryption: what changes and what does not
+- Encryption: what changes and what does not

 - International data transfers